 Nancy has served 8 years on the Garnett Public Library Board of Directors and is a member of the Friends of the Library.
-She is also a member of First Christian Church where she has played the piano for the 8:00 a.m. service for many years, as well as served on the Worship Committee.

 Nancy is also very active in the Anderson County Hospital Auxiliary where served as president-elect and then president until this last year when took the state level board office as Second District Coordinator for the Hospital Auxiliaries of Kansas.
 She enjoys traveling to the 11 auxiliary units in the Second District and getting to know many of the wonderful auxilians who serve their hospitals, staff and patients as volunteers, most importantly the 50 members of the Anderson County Hospital Auxiliary.